royalihasan/dockerized-setup-kafka-connect-oracle-debezium-stack/README.md

 # Kafka Connect with Oracle Database Using Debezium

-# Oracle Database Express Edition Docker Image
+# Oracle Database Enterprise Edition Docker Image

 This guide will walk you through the process of pulling the Oracle Database Express Edition Docker image from the Oracle Container Registry.